Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

 The ability to tailor surface drag properties is of profound technological importance, particularly in aerospace applications where vehicles operate in rarefied atmospheric regimes.
 These environments are characterized by Knudsen numbers exceeding unity, when conventional continuum fluid dynamics fails and gas-surface interactions (GSI) become the dominant mechanism governing momentum and energy exchange~\cite{bird1994,boyd2017,sharipov2016}.
 Under such conditions, the drag force is no longer a bulk fluid property but is dictated by atomistic processes at the interface, making surface engineering a critical strategy for enhancing performance, energy efficiency, and thermal management.

-Graphene has emerged as a promising coating material due to its exceptional mechanical strength, chemical stability, and, most notably, its ultralow solid-solid friction, often termed superlubricity~\cite{fan2024structure,ayyagari2022progress,jin2023lubrication, jafari2024tribological}.
-Recent studies have shown that this low-friction behavior is highly sensitive to the atomic perfection of the graphene lattice~\cite{Zambudio2021,banhart_structural_2011}.
-For instance, the introduction of topological defects such as Stone–Wales (SW) rotations or divacancies disrupts the hexagonal symmetry, creating localized strain fields and out-of-plane corrugation that significantly alter interfacial shear response.
-As highlighted in the literature on defect engineering in graphene~\cite{bhatt_various_2022} and in detailed investigations of SW defects~\cite{tiwari_stonewales_2023}, even sparse defects can suppress superlubricity by pinning sliding interfaces or enhancing adhesion through localized curvature.
-These findings underscore that graphene’s tribological performance is not an intrinsic constant but a tunable property governed by defect type and density\textemdash a principle that may extend from solid–solid to gas–surface contacts.
+Graphene could be a promising coating for rarefied-flow applications because its atomic smoothness, high in-plane stiffness, and relative chemical inertness can promote more specular molecular reflections and reduce tangential momentum transfer to the wall.
+It is therefore interesting not only as a robust coating, but also as a model surface for understanding gas--surface scattering in the non-continuum regime.
+Tribological studies support this picture: graphene exhibits exceptional mechanical strength, chemical stability, and ultralow solid--solid friction, yet these properties are highly sensitive to lattice perfection~\cite{fan2024structure,ayyagari2022progress,jin2023lubrication,jafari2024tribological,Zambudio2021,banhart_structural_2011}.

-Although the role of graphene in reducing mechanical friction is well established, its influence on gas-surface drag remains largely unexplored.
-In rarefied flows, drag is quantified through the tangential momentum accommodation coefficient (TMAC)\textemdash a dimensionless parameter that encodes the efficiency of momentum transfer during molecular collisions with a surface.
-A lower TMAC indicates more specular reflection (slip-like) and reduced drag, which is highly desirable for high-altitude and hypersonic platforms~\cite{lee2022}.
+In rarefied flows, drag is governed by the tangential momentum accommodation coefficient (TMAC), which measures the efficiency of tangential momentum transfer during molecular collisions with a surface.
+Lower TMAC values correspond to more specular, slip-like reflections and are therefore favorable for drag reduction, especially for high-altitude and hypersonic platforms~\cite{lee2022}.
+Although graphene is well known for reducing solid--solid friction, its influence on gas--surface drag remains largely unexplored.

+A key question is how robust this low-accommodation behavior remains under realistic conditions, where graphene is rarely defect-free.
+Defects such as Stone--Wales (SW) transformations and vacancies disrupt the hexagonal lattice, generate local strain, and induce out-of-plane corrugation, thereby modifying the interaction landscape sampled by impinging gas molecules.
+As shown in the defect-engineering literature~\cite{bhatt_various_2022,tiwari_stonewales_2023}, even sparse defects can strongly alter interfacial response.
+This suggests that, just as defects tune graphene's tribological behavior, they may also affect gas-surface momentum accommodation and, ultimately, rarefied-flow drag.